Skip to content

 5. Add streaming and a system prompt once the basics work.

 None of this requires a framework or a running server.
-Any language that can send an HTTPS request can call it, which is what makes learning how to use the Claude API so quick.
+Any language that can send an HTTPS request can call it, which is what makes learning how to use Claude API so quick.

 Step 1: Get your Claude API key